 Or you can clone the MAC of the computer you're using.
 After that, apply the change, and the router will carry that MAC address until you reset it to default factory settings.

 How to change the MAC address of a Windows computer

-- Click on the Start button, type in ncpa.cpl then press Enter, the Network Connections window will appear.
+- Click on the Start button, and type in ncpa.cpl then press Enter to call up the Network Connections window.

-- Right click on the network adapter you want to work with and chose Properties.
+- Right-click on the network adapter you want to work with and choose Properties.
 The Properties window of the connection will appear.

 - Click on Configure button, then on the Advanced tab.